Protest the Hero: A Calculated Use of Sound and Kezia (2003–2006)

 A music video for their song "These Colours Don't Run", from the EP A Calculated Use of Sound, was released in 2003.
 The video begins with the band discussing the meaning of the song and features the band playing the song live at numerous locations in Toronto, with the album music dubbed over the actual live recording.
 At each location, the band would hand out lyrics to passers-by and encourage them to listen or sing along.
-In 2004 the band recorded their debut album for release the following year.
+In 2004 the band recorded their debut album, which released the following year.
 Kezia is a concept album, described by the band members as a "situationist requiem".
 The album achieved universal acclaim with many reviewers praising the album for its technicality and Walker's vocal range.

 From September 2005 until the beginning of June, 2006, the band toured across Canada, the United States, and Great Britain in support of Kezia with bands such as Death by Stereo, Bad Religion, Anti-Flag, The Fall of Troy, The Bled, and DragonForce.
 They then took part in the Vans Warped Tour during the Summer of 2006.
 Following this, they toured with Avenged Sevenfold and 3 Inches of Blood until October 2006 when they began "The " tour with Trivium, The Sword, and Cellador, taking them across Canada and the United States.
+In September 2006, guitarist Luke Hoskin was detained at the Vancouver–US border for possessing a bag with less than 0.2 grams of marijuana, preventing him from continuing on their tour with Trivium and The Sword.
+In his place the band recruited Marco Bressette from the Canadian rock band Hypodust from September until November 2006.
+In November 2006, Protest the Hero toured with bands Bullet for My Valentine and As I Lay Dying.
+Beginning in the middle of December 2006, they embarked on a cross-Canada tour, named Bring Out Your Shred, with I Hate Sally and The Human Abstract.
+This tour was the first in which Kezia was played in its entirety.